TheAppBuilder Ltd – Terms of Service

 20.10.
 Neither party shall be liable to the other party in respect of any special, incidental, indirect or consequential loss or damage.

 20.11.
-The liability of the Provider under the Agreement in respect of any event or series of related events shall not exceed the lesser of:
+The liability of the Provider under the Agreement in respect of any event or series of related events shall not exceed the greater of:

 (b) 150% of the total amount paid and payable by the Client to the Provider under the Agreement in the 12 months’ period immediately preceding the event or events giving rise to the claim.